ampaire/Ultimate-Ninja/README.md

 Contributions, issues and feature requests are welcome!

-Feel free to check the [issues page](https://github.com/ampaire/phaserRPG/issues).
+You can open a new issue on the [issues page](https://github.com/ampaire/phaserRPG/issues).

 ## Show your support